 What is bitcoin cash?

 Bitcoin cash was created on August 1, 2017 after a hard-fork split from bitcoin.
-BCC features a block size limit of 8 megabytes (MB) compared to bitcoin’s 1 MB.
-The 8 MB block size limit enables BCC miners to process more transactions on the payment network.
-Proponents argue that BCC’s larger block size leads to faster transactions, lower fees and improved scalability.
+BCH features a block size limit of 8 megabytes (MB) compared to bitcoin’s 1 MB.
+The 8 MB block size limit enables BCH miners to process more transactions on the payment network.
+Proponents argue that BCH’s larger block size leads to faster transactions, lower fees and improved scalability.
 Bitcoin cash is not backed by any government or central bank.

 Thus far, it’s an unregulated financial instrument, although government and banking authorities in the United States, China, Russia and other developed countries are reviewing or implementing steps aimed at regulating cryptocurrencies.